PrayasTyagi03/PBEL/README.md

-# 🤖 Watsonx AutoAI Streamlit App
+# 🤖 AUTOAI MOdel Buliding in IBM Watson studio

 This project demonstrates how to deploy an **IBM Watsonx AutoAI model** and consume it using a **Streamlit app**.
 The model is trained using Watsonx Studio and deployed via an online endpoint.
 The Streamlit frontend collects user input, sends it to the model, and displays real-time predictions.